edumgt/AWS-Solutions-Architect-Associate/S3/README.md

 - Multipart uploads accelerate the uploading of large objects (size is over 100 MB) by splitting them into parts that are then uploaded in parallel.
 A Lifecycle rule can be configured to automatically remove incomplete uploads.
 - With S3 Glacier you can retain more data for longer periods of time at a lower storage cost
 - AWS Storage Gateway allows businesses with on-premises data centers to use Amazon S3 for backups or long-term retention.
+- Amazon S3 Storage Lens provides organization-wide visibility into object storage usage and activity trends.
+S3 Storage Lens provides metrics pre-aggregated by up to six levels, beginning with the account, Region, storage class, and bucket.
+You can  use the default or custom dashboard to visualize insights and trends, flag outliers, and it provides recommendations for optimizing storage costs and applying data protection best practices.